NlpResearchs/AntNet-ReverseQA/README.md

 ## Data set description

 Thirty participants were allowed to construct 50 to 60 questions given 18 to 25 answers from seven domains, namely, encyclopedia, insurance, personal, purchases, leisure interests, medical health, and exercise.
-The details given blow:
+The details are as follows:

 <!-- mdformat off(no table) -->